What’s in the Voice & Vote exhibition?

 Capacity is limited so advance booking is essential.
 Exhibition tickets, which provide access to Westminster Hall only, can be booked online, by calling +44 (0)20 7219 4114 or in person from the Ticket Office at the front of Portcullis House.

 On most days you can combine a visit to the exhibition with a tour of the Houses of Parliament.

-Access to the exhibition may be subject to variation or cancellation due to parliamentary business.
+Access to the exhibition may be subject to variation or cancellation due to the on-going maintenance programme and other parliamentary business.